riyanachwani/ResumeBuilder/README.md

 - **Export Options**: Export your resume as a PDF or Word document to share with potential employers.

 ## `Prerequisites`
-To run the Airline Reservation Builder, you need to have the following software installed on your machine:
+To run the Resume Builder, you need to have the following software installed on your machine:
 - [Java Development Kit (JDK)](https://www.oracle.com/in/java/technologies/downloads/#jdk20-linux)
 - [NetBeans IDE (or any other Java IDE of your choice)](https://netbeans.apache.org/download/index.html)